Ekomjah/webpack-template/README.md

   > This if for the purpose of installing the `package.json` file.
 So if you have the file, you can skip this step!

-- Run `npm -D webpack webpack-cli webpack-dev-server html-webpack-plugin style-loader css-loader html-loader` in any **CLI** of your choice (for installing the necessary devDependecies!)
+- Run `npm install -D webpack webpack-cli webpack-dev-server html-webpack-plugin style-loader css-loader html-loader` in any **CLI** of your choice (for installing the necessary devDependecies!)

   > NOTE: For most basic SPAs (Single Page Applications), the above command is sufficient to load your `html`, `css` and `webpack` dependencies.
   >